hagenest/zeit_crawler/README.md

 - python3 (duh)

-It is recommended to install python dependencies into a virtual environment, preferably through virtualenv.
-Conda will most likely work too.
+It is recommended to install python libraries into a virtual environment, preferably through virtualenv.
+Conda will most work too.

 - feedparser
+- beautifulsoup4
+- peewee
+- requests
-- beautifulSoup4
+- lxml

 ## Container / Server setup